B-1/B-2 Visitors

 Check I-94

-It’s important to check that CBP properly completed the Form I-94 Arrival/Departure Record after arrival.
+It’s important to check that CBP properly issued the Form I-94 Arrival/Departure Record after arrival.
+Errors on the I-94 can be held against the noncitizen.

 The above is informational and not intended to be legal advice.
 Please consult with an experienced business immigration attorney on your specific facts and circumstances before proceeding with any U.S. immigration strategy.